siddarthkrishna10/Project_Zlatan/README.md

 Manchester United | 21 |  €15,000,000 | €0 | 53 | 4034 | 29 | 10
 LA Galaxy | 21 | €5,000,000 | €0 | 58 | 4933 | 53 | 15

-Starting out at his home country with Malmö FF, playing his way up from the youth team and breaking into the first team in 1999, Zlatan has always been an out and out striker.
+Beginning his career in Sweden with Malmö FF, playing his way up from the youth team and breaking into the first team in 1999, Zlatan has always been an out and out striker.
 There are no two ways about where he plays, he plays down the centre and upfront.
 He's a textbook goalscorer with a sharp eye for goal and amazing acrobatic skills - thanks to his Taekwando background.

-From [transfermarkt](https://www.transfermarkt.com/) and other websites(which will be listed at the end), I've created a CSV sheet of the goals, appearances and minutes played for Zlatan at each club; from Malmö FF to LA Galaxy. _Remember...Malmö won't be included in my analysis due to the unavailability of accurate stats.
+From [transfermarkt](https://www.transfermarkt.com/) and other websites(which will be listed at the end), I've created a CSV sheet of the goals, appearances and minutes played for Zlatan at each club; from Malmö FF to LA Galaxy. _Remember...Malmö won't be included in my analysis due to the unavailability of accurate stats._

 First thing I'd like to show is how Zlatan's faired in the countries he's played.
 Because if there is anything that defines a journeyman footballer, it's to show his exploits; how's he performed in the countries he's played in.